KasparEtter/ef1p/pages/number-theory/number-theory.md

 because $$(A_i^{n/p_i^{e_i}})^{p_i^{e_i}} =_m A_i^n =_m 1$$
 and $$(A_i^{n/p_i^{e_i}})^{p_i^{e_i - 1}} =_m A_i^{n/p_i} ≠_m 1$$
 (see the [previous box](#order-of-prime-power)).
-As all the prime powers of an integer factorization are coprime with one another, the order of $$\prod_{i=1}^l A_i^{n/p_i^{e_i}}$$ is $$n$$ according to an [earlier theorem](#order-when-combining-two-elements-of-coprime-orders).
+As all the prime powers of a prime factorization are coprime with one another, the order of $$\prod_{i=1}^l A_i^{n/p_i^{e_i}}$$ is $$n$$ according to an [earlier theorem](#order-when-combining-two-elements-of-coprime-orders).